Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 - existence&nbsp;of specific software for sub tasks which should be integrated
 - complexity of algorithms which could be subdivided in distributed parts
-- tough or impossible design of global control Criteria for the modelling as agents are in the view of the single devices:- need for adoption to frequently changing environments
+- tough or impossible design of global control Criteria for the modelling as agents are in the view of the single devices:- need for adaptation to frequently changing environments
 - partial and possibly erroneous information about environment
 - restricted prediction of environment
 - possibility of environment&nbsp;changes which are only partially induced  by own activities